AdobeDocs/workfront.en/help/quicksilver/manage-work/projects/create-and-manage-templates/create-templates-from-examples.md

 product-area: templates
 navigation-topic: templates-navigation-topic
 title: Create project templates from examples
-description: (NOTE: this is for QS only.
-Rest of the article still OK for classic.)
+description: "(NOTE: this is for QS only.
+Rest of the article still OK for classic.)"
 ---

 # Create project templates from examples